No rollback of 'Agnipath' scheme; 3 services come out with broad schedule for recruitment | Law-Order

 - India

-Ruling out the rollback of the 'Agnipath' recruitment scheme despite widespread protests, the three services of the military on Sunday came out with a broad schedule of enrolment under the new policy and asserted that it was aimed at bringing down the age profile of the armed forces.
+Ruling out any rollback of the 'Agnipath' recruitment scheme in view of widespread protests, the Army, Navy and the Air Force on Sunday came out with a broad schedule of enrolment of soldiers under the new policy and asserted that it is the only way to bring down the age profile of the three services.

+Lt Gen Anil Puri, the Additional Secretary in the Department of Military Affairs, said at a tri-services press conference that anyone involved in protests, arson and vandalism against the scheme would not qualify to join the three services under the new model.

-He added that even a high-level committee on the 1999 Kargil War had made suggestions on it.
+He said that even the high-level committee on the 1999 Kargil War had made suggestions on it.

+''We had detailed deliberations on making forces young.
+We studied the recruitment process and tenures of soldiers in several countries.
+We want young people as they are risk-takers.
+They have passion, 'josh aur hosh' in equal proportions,'' Lt Gen Puri said.

+He said the Army has been trying to bring down its age profile for over three decades.

 About the Indian Air Force's plan for induction under the Agnipath scheme, Air Marshall S K Jha said the registration process will start on June 24 and the process for online examination for phase one of the recruitment process will begin on July 24.